What do we know about the Shein IPO?

 Alternatively, you can practise trading with a free demo account ahead of Shein’s IPO.

-Originally, the company was a wholesaler for wedding dresses in China, called SheInside, which just shipped clothes to other third parties with no influence over design and production.
+Originally, the company was a wholesaler of wedding dresses in China, called SheInside, which just shipped clothes to other third parties with no influence over design and production.
 But in 2013, it established itself as a fully integrated retailer with its own supply chain – that year its order volume exceeded 5 million and it was successfully renamed SHEIN.

 Shein is now one of the most visited e-commerce fashion sites by net sales and even overtook Amazon as the most downloaded shipping site in the US in 2021.